Disclosure: This is a collaborative post.

 There are a lot of symptoms that you can see with prolonged stress such as headaches, exhaustion, chest pain, body aches, memory loss and confusion, muscle tension, stomach problems, and even a weaker immune system.
-It is vital that we find healthy coping mechanisms to help us deal with the stressors in our lives.
+These physical symptoms can be treated, for example by using traditional chinese pain relievers, but a change in lifestyle can also have a huge impact.
+It is important that we find healthy coping mechanisms to help us deal with the stressors in our lives.

 Start exercising regularly

 Did you know that your daily level of exercise can impact your quality and duration of sleep?
 Regular exercise can lead to better sleep, leading to better stress management.
 A study conducted in 2019 showed that the participants who were exercising regularly for a period of 30 days showed a significant reduction in stress levels compared to the participants who did little to no physical activity.

 Exercising also helps release endorphins in the body.
 These are called happy hormones, they help elevate our mood and reduce levels of cortisol in the body.
 Cortisol is a stress-producing hormone.
 Exercising also helps block out the pain from various parts of the body by releasing endocannabinoids that can attach themselves to receptors to improve sleep and pain perception.
 You must have heard about “runner’s high’.
 This is a result of endorphins being released in your body.